wildbillcat-cookbooks/webdeploymenttoolkit/README.md

 - source: name attribute.
 The source string as defined to a to the web deploy command line.
 - dest: the destination string as defined to a to the web deploy command line.
 - parameters: hash table of parameters and values that should be passed to msdeploy.
+- param_file: string path to a parameter file.
+- skip: array of values that should be passed to msdeploy's skip command.
+- disable_link: array values that should be passed to msdeploy's disableLink command.
+- enable_rule: array of values that should be passed to msdeploy's enableRule command.

 #### Examples
 ```ruby